kktiwa/json-parser/README.md

 ## Testing JSON string inputs

-To test whether a JSON string input was valid or not not, you can send a POST request to the running API at:
+To test whether a JSON string input was valid or not, you can send a POST request to the running API at:

 ```
 http://localhost:9000/api/parser
 ```

-You can change the application host and port via `application.conf`.
+You can change the application host and port via resources file `application.conf`.